nitinjswgithub066/Crop-And-Fertiliser-Recommendation-System-Using-Machine-Learning/README.md

-# Crop and Fertiliser Recommendation System using Machine Learning
+# Crop and Fertiliser Recommendation System Using Machine Learning